tykowale/weather-api/README.md

 Before running this make sure to have Node > 6.x installed.

 To run locally first clone the repository then change into the directory.
-Go to http://openweathermap.org/ and sign up for a api.
+Go to http://openweathermap.org/ and sign up for an api key.
 Once you have that put it in the `secrets.json` file where it says "PUT_API_KEY_HERE".
 After that run the following commands.
 ```
 npm install